Selco: The Dirty Truth About Water and Sanitation When the SHTF

 Forget about jokes like, “If the SHTF forget about the toilet, it will be all over the place.”

-With improper toilet techniques you are at a high risk for diseases, and when the SHTF, any kind of disease or illness will cripple you because you might need to perform heavy tasks.
+With improper toilet techniques, you are at high risk for diseases, and when the SHTF, any kind of disease or illness will cripple you because you might need to perform heavy tasks.

 Not to mention that “a small cut can kill you” because most probably, you are going to be your own physician, pharmacist, nurse etc.